-In addition, we are subject to the Foreign Corrupt Practices Act of 1977 (the "FCPA").
+In addition, we are subject to the FCPA.
 In September 2020, ZYNRELEF was granted marketing authorization by the EC, our first such foreign regulatory approval.
-We are currently assessing the evolving global environment for pharmaceuticals and developing a coordinated global marketing strategy, and at this time we anticipate making ZYNRELEF available to patients in Europe during the second half of 2021.
+We are currently assessing the evolving global environment for pharmaceuticals and developing a coordinated global marketing strategy.
+At this time, we anticipate making ZYNRELEF available to patients in Europe during 2022 as we build large-scale manufacturing capacity to meet the anticipated commercial demand in the U.S. and the rest of the world.
 The FCPA and similar anti-bribery laws in other jurisdictions generally prohibit companies and their intermediaries from providing money or anything of value to officials of foreign governments, foreign political parties, or international organizations with the intent to obtain or retain business or seek a business advantage.
 Recently, there has been a substantial increase in anti-bribery law enforcement activity by U.S. regulators, with more frequent and aggressive investigations and enforcement proceedings by both the Department of Justice and the SEC.
 A determination that our operations or activities are not, or were not, in compliance with U.S. or foreign laws or regulations could result in the imposition of substantial fines, interruptions of business, loss of supplier, vendor or other third-party relationships, termination of necessary licenses and permits, and other legal or equitable sanctions.
 Other internal or government investigations or legal or regulatory proceedings, including lawsuits brought by private litigants, may also follow as a consequence.